bk00119/BEKK/README.md

     - Email Address
     - Password
     - Reconfirm Password
+  - New users will be checked against existing users database before proceeding to ensure there are no duplicates

 ## Follow Feature
 - As a user, I want to follow other users to view and interact with their blogs